 AWS User's Mailing List:

-AWS Home Page (sources and printable documentations in Postscript and PDF):
+AWS Home Page (sources and documentation):

 Templates_Parser module (sources and documentation) is provided with AWS

 distribution.
 Latest version of this module and the documentation can be

 Templates_Parser is a very useful add-on for AWS.
 You should have a look at

 it if you plan to develop a Web service.
 Templates_Parser permits to

 completely separate the HTML design from the Ada code.

 Some other Templates engine are WebMacro, FreeMarker, PHP, ASP, JSP and